skienzmatishun/rippreport/content/p/advocates/index.md

 Criminal rights advocates have unearthed a second autopsy of a 2003 murder that was never revealed during the trial of Murray “Bubba” Lawrence Jr., who was convicted and sentenced to life in prison without parole.

+**Get the entire article at local newsstand, Lagniappe is free.

 {{< chat advocates >}}